SAP/data-attribute-recommendation-python-sdk/README.md

 # data-attribute-recommendation-python-sdk

 A client SDK for the Data Attribute Recommendation service on SAP Cloud Platform.
 Part of [SAP AI Business Services].
-Read the full documentation for the SDK (https://data-attribute-recommendation-python-sdk.readthedocs.io/en/latest/).

 # Description